hx2A/py5website/reference/py5functions_render_frame.rst

 The passed function's first parameter must be either a ``py5.Sketch`` object or a ``py5.Py5Graphics`` object, depending on the parameter ``use_py5graphics``.
 That object must be used for all of the function's py5 commands.
 The function can have additional positional and keyword arguments.
 To use them, pass the desired values as ``render_frame``'s ``draw_args`` and ``draw_kwargs`` arguments.

-Currently, only the default and OpenGL renderers are supported.
+On OSX, only the default renderer is currently supported.
+Other platforms support the default renderer and the OpenGL renderers (P2D and P3D).

 The rendered frame can have transparent pixels if and only if the ``use_py5graphics`` parameter is ``True`` because only a ``py5.Py5Graphics`` object can create an image with transparency.
 There is no need to call :doc:`py5graphics_begin_draw` or :doc:`py5graphics_end_draw` in the passed function as ``render_frame()`` does that for you.